-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

-Non compliance with the accessibility regulations
+Non-compliance with the accessibility regulations

-- frames and iframes: some do not have a title attribute, failing success criterion 2.4.1
+- Frames and iframes: some do not have a title attribute, failing success criterion 2.4.1

 Content that’s not within the scope of the accessibility regulations